 Basic Information: Name, Address, Date of Birth, School

 Sensitive Information: Emotional and Behavioural Difficulties, Academic Ability.

 We use the information to provide high quality therapeutic interventions.
-Although there is no obligation for children and young people to share this information with us, in many cases this will prevent Surrey Psychology from being able to offer them the best possible service.
+Although there is no obligation for children and young people to share this information with us, in many cases this will prevent Surrey Therapy Practice from being able to offer them the best possible service.

 We store this information in the same way as we store other information detailed in this Privacy Notice.

 We only share this information with 3rd parties when we are required to by law (for example to protect the welfare of a child, young person or vulnerable adult) or when it is in the best interest of the child or young person.
 However, we always discuss this with children, young people and their parents/carers beforehand and where possible obtain consent.

 Questions about Privacy and Details of Data Controller